jumpmouse/repo-hosting-migration-and-workflows/new-carousels/carousels-data-mapper-service.md

 - Featured/Header use `BookBackground`/`AuthorsBg` for background and `Feature` for foreground/title images when present.
 - If tablet-specific backgrounds are absent, desktop background is reused.
 - Titles default to `Asset ${id}` when metadata is not available.
+- AssetGroup items are derived from the first asset of each category’s first carousel; image uses ThumbnailMobile → Thumbnail fallback, title uses category name.

 ## DI usage (component-level)
 We provide the service per component to avoid global coupling and to match the user preference.